-Bert grew up in a suburb of New York City where her fondest memories were of the outdoors: catching tadpoles and frogs in brooks, jellyfish and mussels at the beach, trips to the Bronx Zoo, camping with her family, and fishing and crabbing off Long Island.
+Bert grew up in a suburb of New York City where her fondest memories were of catching tadpoles and frogs in brooks, spotting jellyfish and mussels at the beach, trips to the Bronx Zoo, camping with her family, and fishing and crabbing off Long Island.
 In her early teens she read Rachel Carson’s Silent Spring which first opened her eyes to ecology.
-Joanna Macy then became a strong early adult influence.
+Joanna Macy was the next strong influence.
 When it came to career choice, it was between environmental education and nursing.
-Fast forward to 35 years later as she now winds down her nursing career and she finally gets to focus on environmental education via the Vermont Master Naturalist program.
+Fast forward to 35 years later, and she finally gets to focus on environmental education via the Vermont Master Naturalist program.

-While a neophyte in all things nature, over the years she spent many volunteer and some paid hours paying attention to the outdoor world: as an educator for school children at Shelburne Farms, as a ropes course instructor, as a bike tour leader, as a freelance writer on agricultural and environmental issues for local papers.
+While a neophyte in all things nature, she took side trips from nursing to pay attention to the outdoor world: as an educator for school children at Shelburne Farms, a ropes course instructor, a bike tour leader, and a freelance writer on agricultural and environmental issues for local papers.
 She co-led the Charlotte Sustainable Living Network for five years, an action that grew out of one of the groups she led for the Vermont Earth Institute.
-As a land steward for the intentional community she lived in, she helped educate about invasives management, raised chickens and bees, worked in the community garden, and learned about the wisdom of late season brush hogging for preserving vital nests.
+As a land steward for the intentional community she lived in, she helped educate about invasives management and the wisdom of late season brush hogging for preserving vital nests.
+She raised chickens and bees, and worked in the community garden.
+She has happy memories of bringing her children, Gianna and Christina, on outdoor adventures: camping in Cape Cod and Vermont, hiking Mt Philo, Snake Mt, and the Greens, and paddling on the LaPlatte River and Kettle Pond in Groton State Forest.
 She is currently a water sample collector for South Chittenden River Watch (a project of the Lewis Creek Association) on Monroe Brook in Shelburne.
-She is a nurse educator at Wake Robin, and loves to play and learn outside any chance she can.
+She is a nurse educator at Wake Robin, still keeps bees, and loves to play and learn outside any chance she can.